odinuv/web/en/apv/walkthrough/css/index.md

 {% endhighlight css %}

 #### Pseudoclasses
-A pseudoclass is even more specific selector.
+A pseudoclass is a special selector for features which cannot be easily recorded in the HTML code or described with classes.
 Most popular one is `:hover` which is used to style HTML elements while a mouse cursor is present over them (interesting point is, that some modern devices do not have mouse).
 You can also use pseudoclasses on parent elements: